The Freedom of Information Act (FOIA) provides the public access to records held by public bodies.

 So, the hourly price went from $54.37 to $35.
 That makes a difference.

-VDOE, on the other hand, has an even lower rate of $19.98 an hour, with a policy of waiving the first $20 of all requests.
+VDOE, on the other hand, has an even lower rate, with a policy of waiving the first $20 of all requests.

 I’ve yet to be advised of why there is such a large gap between the VDOE’s and FCPS’ rates.